This week’s GoWithThePro Twitter Chat guest was Gillian Clarke, Wellbeing Coach and Occupational Therapist and Founder of Living-Happy.

 - You can ask us for help with anything you’re working on during our weekly ‘Ask Us Anything’ session with usually 2 of our co-founders.

-- Access to our resource library which already holds 9 different courses and a whole bank of quick win resources on a range of topics such as GDPR, video marketing, working from home, networking and pricing to name but a few.
+- Access to our resource library which holds many different courses and a whole bank of quick win resources.
+Topics include GDPR, video marketing, working from home, networking and pricing to name but a few.
 Every month we’re adding new resources for our members.

 - A 30 minute welcome zoom call with one of the team to discuss how we can best support you in developing and marketing your business.

 - Regular challenges, on which our members receive additional feedback.